-Optional: 2½ tbsp fresh chopped rosemary divided into 2 tbsp and ½ tbsp
+Optional: 2½ tablespoons fresh chopped rosemary divided into 2 tablespoons and ½ tablespoon

 - First, check your oven to make sure your oven rack for roasting the nuts is centered in the middle.
 Preheat the oven to 350°F.

-- Finely chop the fresh rosemary leaves if you're using them and divide them into 2 tbsp and ½ tbsp.
+- Finely chop the fresh rosemary leaves if you're using them and divide them into 2 tablespoons and ½ tablespoon.
 Discard the rosemary stem.

-- In a large mixing bowl, combine the nuts with 2 tbsp chopped rosemary if you're using, 1 tsp sea salt, turmeric, cayenne pepper, olive oil, and maple syrup or honey.
+- In a large mixing bowl, combine the nuts with 2 tablespoons chopped rosemary if you're using, 1 teaspoon sea salt, turmeric, cayenne pepper, olive oil, and maple syrup or honey.

-- Roast for 9-11 minutes.
+- Roast for 9 to 11 minutes.
 Turn the pan halfway through roasting and stir the nuts.
 Keep a close eye on the last two minutes as the nuts can quickly go from golden to dark.